Prosthesis: Body-powered arms

 Current technology allows body-powered arms to weigh around one-half to one-third of what a myoelectric arm does.

 Sockets

 Current body-powered arms contain sockets that are built from hard epoxy or carbon fiber.
 These sockets or "interfaces" can be made more comfortable by lining them with a softer, compressible foam material that provides padding for the bone prominences.
-A self-suspending or supra-condylar socket design is useful for those with short to mid-range below elbow absence.
+A self-suspending or supra-condylar socket design is useful for those with short to mid-range below-elbow absence.
 Longer limbs may require the use of a locking roll-on type inner liner or more complex harnessing to help augment suspension.

 Wrists

 Wrist units are either screw-on connectors featuring the UNF 1/2-20 thread (USA) or quick-release connector, of which there are different models.

 Voluntary opening and voluntary closing

-Two types of body-powered systems exist, voluntary opening "pull to open" and voluntary closing "pull to close".
+Two types of body-powered systems exist, voluntary opening ("pull to open") and voluntary closing ("pull to close").
 Virtually all "split hook" prostheses operate with a voluntary opening type system.

-More modern "prehensors" called GRIPS utilize voluntary closing systems.
-The differences are significant.
+More modern "prehensors" called GRIPS utilize voluntary closing systems, which are significantly different to voluntary opening systems.
 Users of voluntary opening systems rely on elastic bands or springs for gripping force, while users of voluntary closing systems rely on their own body power and energy to create gripping force.

 Voluntary closing users can generate prehension forces equivalent to the normal hand, up to or exceeding one hundred pounds.
-Voluntary closing GRIPS require constant tension to grip, like a human hand, and in that property, they do come closer to matching human hand performance.
+Voluntary closing GRIPS require constant tension to grip, like a human hand, and in that property, come closer to matching human hand performance.
 Voluntary opening split hook users are limited to forces their rubber or springs can generate which usually is below 20 pounds.